 What Are Synthetic Progestins?
 Unlike natural progesterone, non-bioidentical synthetic progestins are not molecularly identical to the hormones found naturally in the body.
 Synthetic progestins were first developed for use as contraceptive agents.
 Because the half-life of natural progesterone is very short, researchers sought an agent that would produce longer-lasting, more potent effects than natural progesterone.
 Birth control pills usually contain a synthetic progestin and a synthetic estrogen.
 Synthetic progestins are very potent, with just a small dose preventing ovulation and thus functioning as birth control.
 A slight change in the chemical structure of progesterone has allowed pharmaceutical companies to create patentable and highly profitable birth control products.
 (1)

-One of the most common progestins, medroxyprogesterone acetate (Provera®), has been linked to blood clots, fluid retention, acne, rashes, weight gain, depression, certain cancers, and other disorders.
-Non-bioidentical progestins are also able to bind to glucocorticoid, androgen, and mineralocorticoid receptors, which may explain the wide range of adverse side effects many women experience while taking synthetic progestins.60,61 The vast majority of research studies have been conducted using progestins rather than natural progesterone, which helps explain the disparity and negativity of the results.
+One of the most common progestins, medroxyprogesterone acetate (Provera®), is linked to blood clots, fluid retention, acne, rashes, weight gain, depression, certain cancers, and other disorders.
+Non-bioidentical progestins are also able to bind to glucocorticoid, androgen, and mineralocorticoid receptors, which may explain the wide range of adverse side effects many women experience while taking synthetic progestins.
+The vast majority of research studies were conducted using progestins rather than natural progesterone, which helps explain the disparity and negativity of the results.
 (1)

 The FDA has also approved a drug called Prometrium®, an oral pill containing 200 mg of natural micronized progesterone taken daily.
-Because orally administered progesterone is metabolized by the liver, it may be contraindicated in patients with certain liver conditions.
+Because orally administered progesterone is metabolized by the liver, it is usually contraindicated in patients with certain liver conditions.
 Initial liver metabolism of progesterone (called “first-pass” metabolism) also creates higher levels of certain metabolites of progesterone than transdermal or transmucosally administered progesterone.
 (1)

 Experience tells us that when the endocrine system is in balance, a woman’s overall health, mood and sense of well-being is maximized.
 Natural progesterone USP cream, when used correctly, seems to help many women through the often unbearable symptoms of peri-menopause, menopause and hormone imbalance while providing many extra health benefits.
 Having the same molecular structure as the natural progesterone produced by the body, progesterone USP cream is absorbed through the skin and directly into the bloodstream and, unlike oral progesterone, by-passes filtering by the liver.
 (1)

-As beneficial as natural progesterone USP cream is for many women, we must be aware that we are dealing with a very delicate system – the endocrine system – which has an effect on just about the entire body.
+As beneficial as natural progesterone USP cream is for many women, it is important to be aware that we are dealing with a very delicate system – the endocrine system – which has an effect on just about the entire body.

 During the peri-menopausal years, it is progesterone, not estrogen like many believe, that is the first hormone to decline.
 The total amount of progesterone produced in the body declines to less than one percent of the normal, healthy level.
 This drop could be from low levels of dietary zinc, magnesium deficiency, Vitamin B-6 deficiency or too many prescription meds such as anti-depressants.
 All of these can cause chaos on healthy progesterone levels.
 However, lifestyle choices seem to be the most important factors in causing estrogen and progesterone imbalance.
 Some of the symptoms from declining progesterone levels are mood swings, insomnia, depression, weight gain, hot flashes, fuzzy thinking, PMS and irritability.